aadhil96/aadhil96.github.io/_posts/2025-12-13-mcp-authentication-fastapi.md

 ## Key Components Explained

-- **FastAPI-MCP**: Handles the MCP protocol, auto-exposing your routes as AI-friendly tools.
+- **FastAPI-MCP**: Handles the MCP protocol, auto exposing your routes as AI friendly tools.
 It supports SSE for real-time streaming.
 - **HTTPBearer**: Extracts tokens from headers securely.
 - **AuthConfig**: Applies dependencies (like our verifier) to the entire MCP mount point.